-Mental health conditions in the perinatal period often go undetected and untreated, imposing a significant burden on women, their families, the health system and society more broadly.
+Mental health conditions in the perinatal period (pregnancy and 12 months after the birth) often go undetected and untreated, imposing a significant burden on women, their families, the health system and society more broadly.
 This Guideline therefore recommends assessment of psychosocial risk and screening for symptoms of depressive and anxiety disorders for all women in the perinatal period.
 This approach is critical to identifying and providing women with access to support and/or early intervention if needed.
 While referral and care pathways vary with setting (e.g. general practice, maternity services) and location (e.g. metropolitan, rural and remote), it is important that women are provided with access to timely, appropriate services post-assessment, ongoing psychosocial support and appropriate treatments.